dzuvic/jtsgen/README.md

 # Java Type Emitter For TypeScript: _jtsgen_

+**tl;dr** Enable code completion of Java types in your TypeScript project.

-This project is s proof of concept that emits TypeScript ambient types from Java sources.
+This project emits TypeScript ambient types from Java sources.
 `jtsgen` is implemented as an annotation processor, therefore it should be easily integrated in your current build infrastructure.
 Usually there are no other plugins required for your build system (maven, gradle).